 While I have alluded to webinars before, targeting groups that have members who fit your buyer persona are ideal for pitching your webinar.
 Assuming you have established yourself as a “thought leader” within the communities your are active in, it will make your invitation to the webinar much more effective among the group members.

 If you manage a large LinkedIn group, as explained above, you can easily message all members about the upcoming webinar.
 As the group owner, you already have credibility with the users and chances are you will get a great response rate.
+You can create a landing page for the webinar with a sign-up form using form creators and share links to the page on your group.
+This would help you drive the sign-ups for your webinar with ease.

 Keep in mind the webinar should not simply be a sales pitch.
 Instead, it should be about common issues or problems the members all face and struggle to manage.
 At the beginning of the webinar, you can set expectations for your pitch by stating that you will be covering particular issues, offering a product or solution to the problems at the conclusion of the discussion, and then have an open questions and answers.